OpenBankProject/OBP-VM/README.md

 Now we import the basebox we'd like to use:
  `vagrant box add base http://files.vagrantup.com/precise64.box`
  or
  `vagrant box add base http://files.vagrantup.com/precise32.box`
+ or sth else (not tested)

 Finally we have to start the process by calling
  `vagrant up`